-So you’ve been considering a facelift for a while now, maybe put the idea to bed a few times, even tried non-surgical options but keep coming back to it.
+So you’ve been considering facelift surgery for a while now, maybe put the idea to bed a few times, even tried non-surgical options but keep coming back to it.

-You’ve scoured the internet for information, been on review sites, seen dozens of stock photographs of models with youthful faces and still feel none the wiser.
+You’ve scoured the internet for information, been on cosmetic surgery review sites, seen dozens of stock photographs of models with youthful faces and still feel none the wiser.

 Well relax you have now found the definitive facelift guide that will hopefully clear the fog and cut through all the marketing and hype to explain facelifting.